 Explore a career that enables you to make a difference every day in children’s physical health and well-being.

-Shenandoah’s Bachelor of Science in Kinesiology with a concentration in health and physical education PK-12, prepares you to become a health or physical education teacher.
-The program also includes a coaching certificate, so you’ll be qualified to coach your favorite sport as well.
+Shenandoah’s Bachelor of Science in Kinesiology with a concentration in health and physical education PK-12, prepares you to become a health and physical education teacher.

-Our program emphasizes playing sports and learning how sports can play a positive role and contribute to building the individual character of each student.
+Our program emphasizes playing sports at the level of each student and learning how sports can play a positive role and contribute to building the individual character of each student.
 Our approach is based on Play Practice (Launder & Piltz) and small-sided games, and focuses on the concept that students learn through playing games, not through boring drills.

 We also incorporate more tactics, strategies and focus on sportsmanship in our teaching to help develop individuals into better spectators.
 For some, these small-sided games will be their only competitive sporting experience so it should be fun.
 We also teach to value each person, part of the Sport Education Model (Siedentop) we incorporate.

 Lack of activity is a key part of the obesity epidemic.
 Our program teaches you how to make learning enjoyable for your students, and how to engage all students in health and physical education using a focus on games and technology such as pedometers and heart rate monitors.

 - incorporate the Virginia Standards and the NASPE standards

 - assess student learning and your effectiveness as a teacher

 - measure and assess students’ psychomotor, cognitive and affective skills

 - present in front of large audiences, including conventions